-“The teams love Airbase because they can log in and look at what they’ve spent over time.
+“The teams love Airbase because they can log in and look at a report of what they’ve spent over time.
 And managers have more insight into what’s being spent in their departments.
 They don’t have to come to us and say ‘hey, can you run this spend report for me’ anymore—they can do it themselves.”

 The increased visibility has been particularly useful in spotting duplicate subscriptions.
 “Airbase makes it easy to see if someone else has the same app.
 So now it’s easy for the finance team and managers across the company to ask, ‘why don’t we just use the tools we already have?’”

 “The visibility really helps us make better decisions as a company.
 We’ve saved a good 5% in recurring spend with the visibility and control that Airbase has given us.”

 The most impact that Airbase has had, however, would have to be on the Finance team.

 Diana estimates that Airbase has given the Finance team about a week’s worth of time back each month.

 “Airbase makes it very easy to see run rates and make projections based on past company spending trends.
 It’s replaced downloading data from QuickBooks and making pivot tables, eliminating hours per month in FP&A.”

 The extra time back has been invaluable.
 “Since we’re a startup, we’re pretty lean,” she says, “And having Airbase is like having extra accounting staff.
 I’ve been doing accounting for a long time and I’m amazed at how much my small team can get done with Airbase."

 "It’s very hard to imagine doing business without Airbase now.
 It’s the new best business practice.”